 10 Celebrity Makeup Mistakes

 Now let’s check out some celebrity makeup faux pas.

 1. Mismatched Foundation: Demi Lovato

 Foundation helps the skin in contouring, adds texture to the skin and highlights the right features.
-Mismatched foundation can be very prominent and apart from looking bad, it gives the skin a much made up look.
-It is always wise to choose a foundation that is of your skin tone, instead as in the picture here, where Demi Lovato has chosen a foundation two shades paler than her skin tone.
+Mismatched foundation and harsh contouring can be very prominent, and apart from looking bad, it gives the skin a distinct made up look.
+It is always wise to choose a foundation that matches your skin tone, rather than, as in the picture here, where Demi Lovato has chosen a foundation two shades paler than her skin tone.
 When a foundation is a shade lighter, it becomes very prominent.
 You must refine the shade with a powder blush and deepen the color of the cheekbones and the forehead to add warmth to the face.
 Taking a damp sponge and pressing it onto the skin without wiping helps revitalize the natural shade of the skin.